How to Provide Seeds and Shelter for Backyard Birds

 A diversity of plants will offer a diversity of food in the form of flower buds, fruit, seeds, nectar, sap, and associated insects.
 Plants also provide nest sites, nest material, and protected hiding places.
 The larger the variety of plants you grow, the more kinds of birds your yard will attract.

 You can also use plants to build up structural diversity.
 Many birds prefer habitat that has a mix of vegetation at varying heights, like trees, shrubs, and ground cover.
 To create ideal habitat, place low-growing vegetation next to a thicket of shrubs and taller trees.
 Not only do birds love the variety of plants, the contiguous vegetation provides excellent cover and allows for safer movement.
-(More on structural diversity from YardMap.)

 Select locally native plants appropriate for the lighting and soil conditions of your property.
 Plants native to your region and locality are more likely to thrive without pesticides or watering, plus they offer the foods best suited to the native birds of your area.
-YardMap has a neat tool that can provide you planting suggestions based on your zip code.

 To keep the birds coming back for more year-round, select a variety of plants that will produce foods in different seasons.
 For winter residents and migrants that return early in spring, plants that hold their fruits throughout the winter (“winter-persistent” plants) are a vital food source.